Seahorse Pictures and Facts

 See Seahorses Giving Birth

 The Weedy Sea Dragon is a close relative of the seahorse.
+You can see an example of one below.
 Like the seahorse, the males carry the eggs and they have a prehensile tail for coiling around objects as well.
-They live in shallow waters along the southern coast of Austrailia and Tasmania.
+They live in shallow waters along the southern coast of Australia and Tasmania.
 You can learn more about them in this Wikipedia article.

 Male seahorses spend nearly their entire life pregnant.
 According to National Geographic, they begin carrying another batch of eggs within just a day or two of giving birth.

 Pygmy seahorses can be found in the western central portion of the Pacific ocean within coral reefs.
-On this page, we have several seahorse pictures that let you get a close up look at them.
+On this page, we have a few images above that let you get a close up look at them.

 Pygmy seahorses are either red (& gray) or yellow.
 Like all seahorses, the males carry the eggs.
 These tiny seahorses eat plankton primarily.